mahozad/vlc-setup/README.md

        pathToCopyVlcWindowsFilesTo = rootDir.resolve("myAssets/windows/")
    }
    ```
-4. Implement custom vlcj `NativeDiscoveryStrategy` classes (See the [Cutcon][Cutcon] project)
+4. Implement custom vlcj `NativeDiscoveryStrategy` classes.
+   See [DefaultVlcDiscoverer][DefaultVlcDiscoverer on GitHub] and [MacOsVlcDiscoverer][MacOsVlcDiscoverer on GitHub] classes
-5. Implement your media player (See the [Cutcon][Cutcon] project)
+5. Implement your media player.
+   See [MediaPlayer][MediaPlayer on GitHub] class as an example implementation
+6. Make sure to add `--add-opens=java.base/java.nio=ALL-UNNAMED` JVM option to start your app.
+   See [`compose.desktop.application{}` block in build.gradle.kts][build.gradle.kts on GitHub]

-I plan to release a library for Compose Multiplatform to make steps 4 and 5 easier.
+If this repository gets enough attention, another library can be created to make steps 4 and 5 easier.

 [cmp]: https://github.com/jetbrains/compose-multiplatform
 [vlc]: https://github.com/videolan/vlc